On June I joined Red Hat as a Senior Software Engineer.

 As a general rule, if you start worrying about diversity after you launch your Call for Papers or you announce your first keynoters, you are too late.
 Inclusivity should be one of the main topics since the beginning.
 If it is not, you may make some decisions that will make your inclusivity harder to reach.

 One common flaw is to choose a venue that is not accessible.
 You are already limiting the kind of people who can attend your event on the first steps.
+And ableism and ageism are other rabbit holes you don’t want to enter.

 My line-up of speakers is diverse, but not the attendees of my event